sphere-engine/SRL-Handbook/content/introduction.rst

 of the idea and we will extend both the picture and the explanation.

 **Footnotes**
-  .. [#] Body elements go here.In case of script languages we use proper interpreter to run the code.
+  .. [#] Body elements go here.
+In case of script languages we use proper interpreter to run the code.